Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions

 Furthermore, define

-To prove the alternative expression for \(\KLinf\) given by this theorem, we first show that both the primal and dual problems (\(\mathcal{O}_1 \text{ and }\mathcal{O}_2, \) respectively) are feasible.
+To prove the alternative expression for \(\KLinfU\) given by this theorem, we first show that both the primal ( $\KLinfU$ problem, denoted as $\mathcal O_1$) and the dual problems ($\mathcal{O}_2$, from Lemma \ref{lem:probO2}) are feasible.
 Further, we argue that strong duality holds for the Problem \(\mathcal{O}_1\) and show that the expression on the right in (\ref{eq:KLinf}) is the corresponding optimal Lagrangian dual.